Nina Petković: Present

 It was almost certain that Petković will take part in the Montevizija 2009, the Montenegro's national choice for the representer at the Eurovision Song Contest 2009 in Moscow.
 However, RTCG confirmed on 23 January 2009 that Montenegro in the Eurovision Song Contest 2009 will be represented by Andrea Demirović with the song "Just Get Out of My Life".
 Soon after the end of Operacija trijumf, Petković appeared on a number of talk shows on television programs such as TV Pink, TV In and TV Avala.

 Alongside her Operacija trijumf contestant Sonja Bakić, Petković recorded a song named "Samo".
 On 8 June 2009 she won Pjesma Mediterana, music festival in Budva, with the song "S druge strane sna"; Petković also received a special award by Story magazine's internet poll "The Favourite of the Festival".

 She attempted to represent Montenegro in the Eurovision Song Contest two times.
-First time was in 2018 with the song "Disem" receiving the last place in the Montevizija 2018.
+First time was in 2018 with the song "Dišem" receiving the last place in the Montevizija 2018.
 In 2019 she competed with the song "Uzmi ili ostavi" and she got the 4th place, failing again to represent her country.